Skip to Content

 Economic downturn is reflected in the number of work-based residence permit applications

 The change in the number of applications for residence permits depends mainly on economic developments.
-Despite cyclical fluctuations, the ageing population and skills shortages are creating a need for foreign workers.
-Therefore, the number of employment-based residence permit applications is expected to increase moderately in the coming years.
+Despite economic fluctuations, the ageing population and skills shortages are creating a need for foreign workers in Finland.
+Therefore, the number of work-based residence permit applications is expected to remain at a high level.

 The number of first work-based residence permit applications depends on factors including